-Ruth Leach has been a licensed funeral director since 1993 and currently serves families at Sunny Lane Funeral Home with utmost professionalism and compassion.
+Ruth Leach has been a licensed funeral director since 1993 and serves our community families with utmost professionalism and compassion.

 Born in 1933, in Minco, Oklahoma, Lloyd currently is employed as a consultant at Bill Eisenhour Funeral Home.